PoonLab/courses/PATH9577Q/Readings/ControlFlow.md

 puppy
  bark bark
 ```
-Since this comes up so often, however, Python provides a slightly simpler and more integrated way to do it:
+Since we often need to use a loop counter, however, Python provides a slightly simpler and more integrated way to do it:
 ```python
 >>> for counter, pet in enumerate(['fish', 'dog', 'puppy']):
 ...     print(pet)
 ...     print(' bark'*counter)
 ```
-The `enumerate` function returns tuples
+The `enumerate` function returns tuples with two members:
+1. The loop counter (an integer index for the iterable member currently assigned to our holding variable).
+2. The holding variable itself.